Comfort Keepers Careers FAQs

 We offer a 401k retirement plan for all full-time associates*.

-* franchises are locally owned and operated.
-Check with your local franchise for benefit details.Search for positions in your area
+* Franchises are locally owned and operated.
+Check with your local office for benefit details.Search for positions in your area